mit-kavli-institute/lightcurve-hypothesis/docs/source/auto_examples/plot_ensemble_statistics.rst

  .. code-block:: none

-    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:220: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
+    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:233: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
 We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: lightcurves(with_errors=True)) lc = lightcurves(with_errors=True).example()
-    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:230: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
-We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: periodic_lightcurves(min_period=1.0, max_period=1.0))
-      ).example()
-    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:230: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
-We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: periodic_lightcurves(min_period=2.0, max_period=2.0))
-      ).example()
-    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:230: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
-We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: periodic_lightcurves(min_period=3.0, max_period=3.0))
-      ).example()
     /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:239: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
-We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: transient_lightcurves(min_rise_time=1.0, max_rise_time=1.0))
-      ).example()
-    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:239: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
-We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: transient_lightcurves(min_rise_time=3.0, max_rise_time=3.0))
-      ).example()
-    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:239: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
-We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: transient_lightcurves(min_rise_time=5.0, max_rise_time=5.0))
-      ).example()
+We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: periodic_lightcurves(min_period=1.0, max_period=1.0)) lc = periodic_lightcurves(min_period=1.0 + i, max_period=1.0 + i, with_noise=True).example() /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:239: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
+We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: periodic_lightcurves(min_period=2.0, max_period=2.0)) lc = periodic_lightcurves(min_period=1.0 + i, max_period=1.0 + i, with_noise=True).example() /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:239: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
+We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: periodic_lightcurves(min_period=3.0, max_period=3.0)) lc = periodic_lightcurves(min_period=1.0 + i, max_period=1.0 + i, with_noise=True).example() /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:245: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
+We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: transient_lightcurves(min_rise_time=1.0, max_rise_time=1.0)) lc = transient_lightcurves(min_rise_time=1.0 + i * 2, max_rise_time=1.0 + i * 2).example() /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:245: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
+We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: transient_lightcurves(min_rise_time=3.0, max_rise_time=3.0)) lc = transient_lightcurves(min_rise_time=1.0 + i * 2, max_rise_time=1.0 + i * 2).example() /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:245: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
+We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: transient_lightcurves(min_rise_time=5.0, max_rise_time=5.0)) lc = transient_lightcurves(min_rise_time=1.0 + i * 2, max_rise_time=1.0 + i * 2).example()

 ..
-GENERATED FROM PYTHON SOURCE LINES 248-251
+GENERATED FROM PYTHON SOURCE LINES 254-257

 Signal-to-noise ratio analysis
 -------------------------------
 Analyze SNR for periodic signals with different noise levels.

 ..
-GENERATED FROM PYTHON SOURCE LINES 251-304
+GENERATED FROM PYTHON SOURCE LINES 257-316

 .. code-block:: Python